 Nothing is accomplished without risk.
 Remember, failure is just a learning tool.
 Don't reinvent the wheel.
 If someone has done something you can use, use it.
 If not, figure something out.
 If it doesn't work, try again.

 The one thing that usually sidetracks a person is forgetting the goal.
 Move purposely in the direction you have chosen and don't let interesting, but unimportant things slow you down.
-If you really want to be a success, you have to work at it.
+If you really want success, you have to work at it.
 Success doesn't knock on your door and say, "Here I am."
 It takes time, energy and commitment to be successful.

 "If you know the point of balance, you can settle the details.

 If you can settle the details, you can stop running around.